If you are looking for the embodiment of the 21st century learner, you need to look no further than Hermione Granger, famed friend of Harry Potter.

 Here are some ways to ensure that students are aware of the good and bad uses of communication:

-Use Common Sense Media’s Digital Citizenship lessons to emphasise the dangers and responsibilities of digital communications.
+Use Common Sense Media’s Digital Citizenship lessons to emphasize the dangers and responsibilities of digital communications.
 With interactives for the students, videos, and lesson plans, this site provides everything you need to prevent things like cyberbullying and imprudent photos and texts.

 06. Digital communication: the best practices for the use of technology as a communication tool